Flowers for Christmas

 December Birth Flower – The Poinsettia

 A cold winter month full of warm holiday memories, December would not be complete without a symbolic Poinsettia plant.
 This vibrant flower, with brilliant red and green star-shaped leaves, is not only a fitting tribute to joyful winter holidays.
 It is also the December birth flower.
-The beacon of love and joy, the Poinsettia will fill the home of those born in December with cheery vibes and promise a blessed year ahead.
+A beacon of love and joy, the Poinsettia will fill the home of those born in December with cheery vibes and promises of a blessed month ahead.
 The scientific name for the Poinsettia is “Euphorbia pulcherrima,” which means “very beautiful.”
-Do your nearest and dearest born in December deserve a “very beautiful” birthday flower gift?
-Then the Poinsettia is just the right flower for them!

 Poinsettia